 - becoming impacted and causing cysts or tumors to develop

-We recommend to intervene the problematic area or any pain causing by the wisdom teeth before the pain threshold stretches to its maximum limit.
-It is essential to understand how wisdom teeth extractions need be addressed when there is a risk of infections and bacteria begin to breed causing an excruciating pain.
+We recommend intervening in the problematic area or any pain caused by the wisdom teeth before the pain threshold reaches its maximum limit.
+It is essential to understand how wisdom teeth extractions need to be addressed when there is a risk of infections and bacteria begin to breed, causing excruciating pain.
 By visiting our clinic, we can help!